 50+ in the Curve Garden is a weekly social meetup for older people in a well-known, safe, socially-distanced space — where you can escape isolation, make new friends, stay informed and actively involved with your community.

 The Curve Garden is accessible by bus and overground train.
 It is bicycle-friendly.
 The project is open to all older people.
 It is not borough-specific.

-This Tuesday event is managed by the Curve Garden itself – with a strong emphasis on creativity, making things — and keeping everybody warm, refreshed and happy.
-It gets bigger and better every week.
+This Tuesday event is organised by Curve Garden staff and volunteers – with a strong emphasis on creativity, making things — and keeping everybody warm, refreshed and happy.
+It gets better every week.
 The best way to find out what happens is to be there.

 The Curve Garden has no funding for this

 Something you should know — the Curve Garden does not have funding support for the Tuesday project.
 It’s expensive, and the entire cost comes out of the Garden’s precarious reserves.

 - Dalston Eastern Curve Garden, 13 Dalston Lane, E8 3DF — opposite the library.

 - Very close to Dalston Junction overground station, and not far from Dalston Kingsland.

 - Bus: 30, 38, 56, 67, 76, 149, 236, 242, 243, 277, 488.

 Our main base for COVID-safe outdoor activity since July 2020 has been Dalston Curve Garden.